vantheshark/Burrow.NET/README.txt

 1. INTRODUCTION

 This project is created based on the idea of EasyNetQ, since Mike Hadlow used MIT licence, I hope he doesn't mind when I use his source code in this project.
-Again, Codeplex doesn't like WTFPL, so I have to choose MIT because it's the simplest one.

 I was so lucky to have 2 chances to work with RabbitMQ in my 2 recent projects.
 EasyNetQ is the library I looked into at first place.
 Honestly, It's a good implementation, the author covered all problems he got with RabbitMQ and I learnt from that as well.
 However, I created this project for below reasons: